Elysehmyers/em-rokt/wp-content/plugins/popups-for-divi/readme.txt

 3. Step 2: Add the popup-ID as a button link.
 Clicking this button will show the popup.
 4. That's all.
 Save the page and open it up without the editor.
 All popups are initially hidden.
 5. Click on the "Contact" button displays the popup.
 You can style the Divi section (change the width, background-color, etc) or customize the CSS of the popup...
-6. ...check out the extensive API documentation and popup samples on philippstracker.com
+6. ...check out the extensive API documentation and popup samples on divimode.com
 7. Our free email course walks you through every aspect of the plugin - from the basics to advanced use-cases and techniques.

 == Changelog ==

+= 1.7.0 =
+* Improve the JS API.
+We rewrote the API from ground up with tons of features and enhancements: Detailed debug logging, an all-new DiviArea base object with support for WordPress-like hooks, and much more!
+* Fix a bug where the Popup overlay was hidden too early when displaying more than one Popup at once
+* Fix wrong zIndex values when displaying multiple Areas at the same time
+* Fix some glitches in the JS script that triggers Divi Areas

+Plugin tested with WordPress 5.2.4 and Divi 4.0.6

 = 1.6.3 =
 * Fix animation glitch in Safari/iPhone that displayed the Popup too small when using Divis "Zoom" open animation.